shakfu/py-js/source/projects/py/api.md

 Cython classes, functions, and constants defined here are optionally available for use by python code running in a `py` external instance.

+## Features

+- provides access to max c-api functionality in an interpreted language.

+- wraps a decent subset of the max c-api for python code running in a `py` external instance.

+- write max methods in cython which can be called in c

+- all c is exposed via cython to python

+- wrap max types as cython extension classes, e.g. `api.Atom`, `api.Patcher`, ..

+- errors in python don't crash Max (or crash max less!)

 ## Design Notes

-- The primary benefit of the `api` module is that it provides access to max c-api functionality in an interpreted language.
-This benefit is even apparent during development which entails writing compiled c/cython code and interpreted python test code.
-If the former is robust, the tests can quickly be written and debugged to produce a desired outcome.

 - [ ] to refactor the object_method_typed calls which are being duplicated in `Patcher`, `MaxObect`, `MaxApp`, etc..